YinanWang-iis/Region-Resolved-Machine-Learning-of-XANES/README.md

 Executing the workflow from Section 5 onward generates the following outputs:

-- classification accuracy, F1 score, and fold-to-fold standard deviation;
+- Classification performance (accuracy, F1 score, and fold-to-fold standard deviation)
-- regression R², RMSE, and MAE for `mbl` and `bader`;
+- Regression performance (R², RMSE, and MAE for mbl and bader prediction)
-- a PCA visualization separating pristine, B-doped, and N-doped graphene spectra;
+- PCA visualization of pristine, B-doped, and N-doped graphene spectra
-- energy-resolved feature-importance profiles for each prediction task.
+- Energy-dependent feature-importance profiles for each prediction task

 ## Notes on reproducibility